kotyamur/task-manager/README.md

 1. Make sure you have an LTS version of Node.js installed on your computer.
    [Download and install](https://nodejs.org/en/) if needed.
-2. Install the project's base dependencies with the `npm install` command.
+2. Install the project's base dependencies with the `npm install` command in the `/client` folder.
 3. Start development mode by running the `npm start` command.
 4. Go to [http://localhost:3000](http://localhost:3000) in your browser.
  This page will automatically reload after saving changes to the project files.